• Email

 Videos:

 Watch movies over the weekend together as a family that point you towards Christ.
-There are many to choose from and I’m listing some below but please note the ages of your children as your looking into some of them too.
+There are many to choose from, and I’m listing some below.
+Please note the ages of your children as you look into some of them, too.

 Ben Hur – (1959 Version)